OmarAshraf-02/unity-obstacle-course/README.md

 # unity-obstacle-course
+ A very basic game where the goal is to get throught the obstacle course while trying to hit as little obstacles as possible.
+ Move with WASD or the Arrow Keys
-My first unity project used to learn the fundamentals of player movement, rigid body collisions, gravity and scene creation
+ NOTE: This game is a first project used to learn fundamentals and is very basic, many features can still be added.